Sean Kerrigan: Salem City

 In 2024, he played with USL League Two club Salem City, scoring 1 goal in 13 appearances as they finished in first place in 2024 USL League Two South Atlantic Division, qualifying for the playoffs, in which they were defeated 2–0 by Lionsbridge in the Eastern Conference semi-final.

 Galway United

 On 24 January 2025, he returned home, signing for League of Ireland Premier Division club Galway United.
 The following day he scored in a pre-season friendly against Sligo Rovers.
 He made his competitive debut for the club on 7 March 2025, replacing Bobby Burns from the bench as a late substitute in a 1–1 draw with Derry City at the Ryan McBride Brandywell Stadium.
 On 20 July 2025, it was announced that Kerrigan had left the club after making just 9 appearances.

 Personal life

-His brother Liam Kerrigan is a professional footballer and has played in Ireland, Italy and Belgium, while the pair's cousin Johnny Kenny is also a professional footballer, having played in Ireland and Scotland.
+His brother Liam Kerrigan is a professional footballer and has played in Ireland, Italy and Belgium, while the pair's cousin, Johnny Kenny is an Irish international, having played club football in Ireland and Scotland.